 GIPSA and the Marketplace

-Today, 71% of America’s poultry growers live below the federal poverty level; 90% of U.S. hog farmers and 41% of U.S. cattle producers have gone out of business, and over one million U.S. family farmers have been driven off the land since 1980.
+Today, 71% of America’s poultry growers live below the federal poverty level; since 1980, 90% of U.S. hog farmers and 41% of U.S. cattle producers have gone out of business, and over one million U.S. family farmers have been driven off the land.
 A huge contributor is the fact that an almost 100-year-old anti-trust, anti-predatory market practices act is not being enforced, and farmers are not protected from abuses by the largest livestock and poultry processing companies.
 There is something we can do about it; we can demand the Packers and Stockyards Act of 1921 be strengthened by the enactment and implementation of new Farmer Fair Practices Rules.
 The agency entrusted with enforcement is the USDA’s Grain Inspection Packers and Stockyards Administration (GIPSA).

 Heavy concentration by the top four companies both in the processing/packing sector as well as the retail sector is a major contributor to the demise of America’s family farm agriculture.
 The practical outcome of heavy concentration is that it does not matter that independent family farmers and ranchers still exist and own their farms, if they have only one or two processors in their market area to work with, these large companies can dictate all of the terms and conditions of the deal – most importantly, price.
 Because contract farmers are responsible for the land, buildings, equipment, labor, and other productions costs, they take on all the risk, and if the terms of their contract from the big packer don’t pay the mortgage and leave them with a livable wage, there is not much they can do about it because no other companies are in the market to work with.
 Meat packers and processing companies are able to dictate unfair prices, pit farmers against each other, and retaliate against farmers if they speak out.

 Packers and Stockyards Act, 1921